Disney World and Universal closures halt Orlando tourism as Milton approaches - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “It’s not dangerous to be here now, and I want to spend time and enjoy what we can because we are going to be in our hotel rooms for the next few days, he said.

-Fifteen-year-old Nicholas Gutowski said he was putting his faith in Disney’s infrastructure at the hotel he and his sister were staying at.
+Fifteen-year-old Nicholas Gutowski said he was putting his faith in Disney’s infrastructure at the hotel where he and his sister were staying.

 “It’s definitely scary but Disney has backup power,” he said.